frosttechequities/migratio-program-service/services/program-service/DEPLOYMENT_GUIDE.md

 ## Step 2: Deploy Program Service to Render

+1. **Prepare Your GitHub Repository**:
+   - Create a new repository on GitHub: [https://github.com/frosttechequities/migratio-program-service](https://github.com/frosttechequities/migratio-program-service)
+   - Push your code to GitHub using these commands:
+     ```
+     git remote add origin https://github.com/frosttechequities/migratio-program-service.git
+     git branch -M main
+     git push -u origin main
+     ```

-1. **Sign in to Render**:
+2. **Sign in to Render**:
    - Go to [Render Dashboard](https://dashboard.render.com/)
    - Sign in to your account

-2. **Create a New Web Service**:
+3. **Create a New Web Service**:
    - Click "New +"
    - Select "Web Service"

-3. **Choose Deployment Method**:

-   **Option A: Deploy from GitHub (recommended for continuous deployment)**
-   - Connect your GitHub account if you haven't already
-   - Select your repository (e.g., `frosttechequities/migratio-program-service`)
-   - If you're using a monorepo, you'll specify the subdirectory in the next step

-   **Option B: Deploy without Git (manual upload)**
-   - Instead of connecting a repository, click on "Upload Files"
-   - Create a ZIP file of your `services/program-service` directory
-   - Upload the ZIP file to Render
+4. **Connect Your GitHub Repository**:
-   - Render will extract the files and use them for deployment
+   - Select "GitHub" as the deployment method
-   - Note: With this method, you'll need to manually upload a new ZIP file each time you want to update your service
+   - Find and select your repository: `frosttechequities/migratio-program-service`
+   - If you don't see it, click "Configure account" to refresh your repository list

-4. **Configure the Service**:
+5. **Configure the Service**:
    - Name: `migratio-program-service`
-   - Root Directory: `services/program-service` (this is crucial if using a monorepo)
+   - Root Directory: `services/program-service` (this is crucial - make sure it's exactly this path)
    - Runtime: `Docker`
-   - Branch: `main` (or your deployment branch)
+   - Branch: `main`
-   - Instance Type: `Free` (for testing)
+   - Instance Type: `Free`

-5. **Set Environment Variables**:
+6. **Set Environment Variables**:
    - Scroll down to the "Environment" section
    - Add the following environment variables:
      - Key: `MONGODB_URI`, Value: Your MongoDB Atlas connection string (e.g., `mongodb+srv://<username>:<password>@<cluster>.mongodb.net/migratio_program_service?retryWrites=true&w=majority`)